Characters: One Piece: The Marines

 - It seems to have finally gotten to be too much for him, as he stepped down shortly after the Marineford arc.

-- The Chessmaster: For all the Oh Crap and Not So Stoic moments he's had, when he actually gets involved he turns out to be a brilliant strategist, almost immediately turning what was a losing battle for the Marines to them literally inches from victory by trapping the Whitebeard Pirates and allies around the bay, forcing the Marine warships in and sending powerful Artificial Humans in pushing them in the center, destroying morale by disseminating a lie about Whitebeard to his allies who had their own grudges about Gold Roger, activating a massive blockade impenetrable even to Whitebeard himself, and cut the video feed at some point after he revealed Portgas D. Ace was Gold Roger's son all so that Ace will be executed, ahead of schedule if need be given the confusion, attaining victory for the Marines.
+- The Chessmaster: For all the Oh Crap and Not So Stoic moments he's had, when he actually gets involved, he turns out to be a rather brilliant strategist.
+In Marineford, he almost immediately turned a losing battle for the Marines into a damn-near complete victory by trapping the Whitebeard Pirates and allies around the bay, forcing the Marine warships in and sending powerful Artificial Humans in pushing them in the center, destroying morale by disseminating a lie about Whitebeard to his allies who had their own grudges about Gold Roger, activating a massive blockade impenetrable even to Whitebeard himself, and cut the video feed at some point after he revealed Portgas D. Ace was Gold Roger's son all so that Ace will be executed, ahead of schedule if need be given the confusion, attaining victory for the Marines.

 - Funny Afro: Has one hidden under that hat of his.
 Hilarious because he's The Comically Serious.
 It becomes truly epic when he uses his powers.
 And then after the timeskip it finally turns grey◊